Pheona: Demographics

 People of Pheona participated in large numbers in the freedom struggle.
-The names of 18 people of Pheona are listed in government document as freedom fighters, which is a record.
+The names of 18 people of Pheona are listed in government document as freedom fighters.
 The names of these 18 fighters are as follows - Basant Singh, Randhir Singh, Hori Singh, Kshetrapal Singh, Dr. Bharat Singh, Dilip Singh, Raghuveer Singh, Maharaj Singh, Jaydev Singh, Daulat Singh, Sher Singh, Raghunath Singh, Dharam Singh, Ramswaroop Singh, Ramswaroop Chauhan, Shivnath Singh, Balvant singh, Kanhaiya singh.
 Two freedom fighters Balkaran Singh and Parveen Singh were martyred in the freedom movement 1942, but unfortunately remained anonymous.
 In memory of the fighters, the villagers have jointly constructed the memorial.
-This memorial built near Bel Wala Chowk on Chandpur Pheena Amroha Marg.
-Construction of this memorial started in 2020–21.
+This memorial built near Bel Wala Chowk on Chandpur Pheena Amroha Marg..

-The immortal martyr Ashok Kumar of Pheena sacrificed his life for the country in the Kargil war.
+Ashok Kumar of Pheena sacrificed his life for the country in the Kargil war.
 He was the first soldier of the district to be martyred in Kargil.
 His memorial is also built on Bell Wala Chowk.
 Chandpur to Pheena Marg and primary school are currently named after him.

 Industry

 During the rainy season, a famous fair of Naumi dedicated to Jahar Dev Goga Ji is held every year on the Kheda situated in the south of the village which derives a significant economic activity in the region.
 Whilst Sugarcane and jaggery are produced in large quantities in Pheena.
 There is also adequate production of wheat, black gram, rice, green gram, mango, blackberries.
-Soil Pottery made in Pheena is quite famous.

 Education

 The people of Pheena have been ahead in education since the beginning.
 Primary schools have been run since 1920, primary school for girls since 1930 junior school since 1940, high school since 1952 and inter college since 1962.
 Khem Singh Arya Kanya Inter College is a girls inter college.
 The Saraswati Shishu Mandir has also been in operation since the 1970s-80s.
 At this time there are many more schools besides these.
 Haripal Shastri College is a graduation college, Pheena also has an ITI college.
-Due to the influence of these schools, more than five hundred people of PHEENA remained in government service.
-Many people from this village are Engineers, marine engineer, professors, scientists, researchers, litterateurs, poets, entrepreneurs and social workers.

-The book 'Introduction and maps of various types of buildings' written by Engineer Hemant Kumar of village Pheona /Pheena / Feena of Bijnor was given the Sampurnanand Award for 2019 by the Hindi Sansthan of Uttar Pradesh Government.
-In this award, a certificate of honor and an amount of Rs 75 thousand were given.
-This is the biggest state level award in the technology/technical writing category.
-Hemant Kumar is also working in research, innovation, greenery expansion and awareness in building construction local history writing.